SKA Organisation Code of Conduct for Meetings

 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual or sexist language and imagery is not appropriate.

 Individuals asked to stop any inappropriate behaviour are expected to comply immediately.
 Anyone violating these rules may be asked to leave the event at the discretion of the SKA Organisation event organiser(s), or the relevant event organisers (without a refund of any registration or admission fee).
-Any participant who wishes to report a violation of this policy may do so in confidence by sending an email to HR@skatelescope.org.
-Any investigation will be consistent with the principles set out in our Code of Ethics.
-The details of which may be seen here.
+Any participant who wishes to report a violation of this policy is asked to speak confidentially to the programme/activity organiser or to the SKA Organisation Human Resources Manager (firstname.lastname@example.org).

 This code of conduct is based on the “London Code of Conduct”, as originally designed for the conference “Accurate Astrophysics.
 Correct Cosmology”, held in London in July 2015.
 The London Code was adapted with permission by Andrew Pontzen and Hiranya Peiris from a document by Software Carpentry, which itself derives from original Creative Commons documents by PyCon and Geek Feminism.
 It is released under a CC-Zero license for reuse.
 To help track people’s improvements and best practice, please retain this acknowledgement, and log your re-use or modification of this policy at https://github.com/apontzen/london_cc.